Booth Renting Ilegal? Public Hearing Scheduled!

 - Planning: If you are part of a group, you want to organize your testimony so points are not overly duplicated.
 I recognize that there are commonalities, but you will want to ensure that the committee is hearing many perspectives.

 - Punctuality: Be punctual and sign in: sign in is typically done electronically at a kiosk either in or outside the hearing room.
-You are also be able to sign in electronically through the website or your phone via this (link).
+You are also be able to sign in electronically through the website.
 You’ll be asked if you are (pro/con) and if you would like to testify.
 You don’t have to testify, but since you made it down there, I would encourage you to make your presence and voice heard.

 - Testifying: When giving your remarks, introducing yourself to the chair and committee members and stating your position.
 Example: